iliubinskii/iliubinskii/README.md

 ## About

 Welcome to my GitHub profile.
-Below, I have listed the most valuable of my works based solely on my judgment.
+Below, I have listed some of my repositories that I value most.

 ## Zero Company project